amd-jnovotny/hipBLASLt/docs/reference/ext-reference.rst

                                                 void*                   D,
                                                 hipblasLtMatrixLayout_t matD);

-You can get heuristics and make kernel arguments with the instance.
+You can retrieve heuristics and set kernel arguments with the instance.
 If the properties of the GEMM and the inputs don't change, you can call the run API to launch the kernel directly.

 .. code-block:: c++